-3. In Churchey, 759 P.2d at 1348-49, the court, in reference to a breach of contract theory of recovery, quoted the following language from Toussaint v.
-Blue Cross & Blue Shield, 292 N.W.2d 880, 892 (Mich.
-1980):
+3. In Churchey, 759 P.2d 1336, 1348-49, the court, in reference to a breach of contract theory of recovery, quoted with approval the following language from Toussaint v.
+Blue Cross & Blue Shield of Michigan, 408 Mich.
+579, 292 N.W.2d 880, 892 (1980):

 While an employer need not establish personnel policies or practices, where an employer chooses to establish such policies and practices and makes them known to its employees, the employment relationship is presumably enhanced.
 The employer secures an orderly, cooperative and loyal work force, and the employee the peace of mind associated with job security and the conviction that he will be treated fairly.
 No pre-employment negotiations need take place and the parties' minds need not meet on the subject; nor does it matter that the employee knows nothing of the particulars of the employer's policies and practices or that the employer may change them unilaterally.
-It is enough that the employee chooses, presumably in its own interest, to create an environment in which the employee believes that, whatever the personnel policies and practices, they are established and official at any given time, purport to be fair, and are applied consistently and uniformly to each employee.
+It is enough that the employee believes that, whatever the personnel policies and practices, they are established and official at any given time, purport to be fair, and are applied consistently and uniformly to each employee.
 The employer has then created a situation "instinct with an obligation".